vpa-research/antlr4-rust-target/doc/rust-target.md

 Suppose you're using a UNIX system and have set up an alias for the ANTLR4 tool as described in [the getting started guide](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md).
-To generate your PHP parser, run the following command:
+To generate your Rust parser, run the following command:

 ```bash
 antlr4 -Dlanguage=Rust MyGrammar.g4